 Where Do Sapphires Come From ?

-Sapphires are mined in various regions across the globe, each deposit producing gemstones with distinct characteristics.
+Sapphires mined in various regions across the globe, each deposit producing gemstones with distinct characteristics.
 From the lush landscapes of Sri Lanka to the rugged terrain of Australia, these dazzling stones originate from some of the most geologically rich locations on Earth.

 Top Sapphire-Producing Countries

-- Sri Lanka – Known as the "Gem Island," Sri Lanka is famous for its high-quality blue sapphires and rare padparadscha sapphires, which display an exquisite pink-orange hue.
+– Known as the "Gem Island," Sri Lanka is famous for its high-quality blue sapphires and rare padparadscha sapphires, which display an exquisite pink-orange hue.

-- Madagascar – A rising star in the sapphire trade, Madagascar produces a variety of colors, from classic blues to vibrant pinks and yellows.
+A rising star in the sapphire trade, Madagascar produces a variety of colors, from classic blues to vibrant pinks and yellows.

-- Australia – Known for its deep blue and parti-colored sapphires, Australia remains a key source for commercial sapphire mining.
+Known for its deep blue and parti-colored sapphires, Australia remains a key source for commercial sapphire mining.

-- Thailand & Cambodia – These Southeast Asian countries are known for producing dark blue and black star sapphires.
+These Southeast Asian countries are known for producing dark blue and black star sapphires.

-- Montana (USA) – The famous Yogo sapphires from Montana boast an intense, cornflower-blue shade, prized for their clarity and brilliance.
+The famous Yogo sapphires from Montana boast an intense, cornflower-blue shade, prized for their clarity and brilliance.

 Why Sapphires Differ by Region